 If you give a discount for buying tickets early, though, you overcome part of this problem.

-You could charge $10 a ticket, or $12 (or $15) at the door, and you’ll get a more accurate count early.
+You could charge $15 a ticket, or $20 at the door, and you’ll get a more accurate count early.
 It gives people a greater incentive to commit earlier on, which will help with your planning.

 What if You’re a Group That Meets in the Mornings?
 Have an Evening Event!